sauloperez/dotfiles/README.md

 You may end up with a `~/.bashrc` because Ubuntu comes with it.
 If you have one, just delete it once Zsh is set up.

+### Z

+[Z](https://github.com/rupa/z) is an awesome utility to move around the file system based on "frecency" which makes me move much faster.

+By typing `a fo` I cd to `~/dev/openfoodnetwork`.

+There is no manual required to install since I use its oh my zsh plugin.

 ## Mappings

 Reference to vim mappings.